Thomas-Walker-Lynch/DA2X/doc/context.md

 ````
 Here push and pop are gasket conveyances.
 They actually receive the arguments
 on p1, and they ignore p0.
 The p1 args are the size of the push or pop, and
 the conveyance to come after.
-After the push or pop, they convey to the conveyance
+After the push or pop, they convey the conveyance
 argument, and as the p0 pad is unchanged the new conveyance receives its arguments.

 This is very close to an encapsulated function; however there is no trampoline.
 It is a
 sort of ‘this is how you wire it up’ for the compiler, and then a direct run
 at run time.

-** Conveyance encapsulation using generic cx_alloc and cx_dalloc
+** Conveyance encapsulation using generic cx_alloc and cx_dealloc

 The problem with stack usage is that it has to occur in order.
 It is difficult
 for a processor to execute ahead, or for an optimizer to move code around the